DanielEgan/ContainerTraining/README.md

  - Running the container locally
  - publishing the container to Docker Hub
  - publishing the container to ACR (Azure Container Registry)
- - Running the container in Azure using ACS (Azure Container Service)
+ - Running the container in Azure using ACI (Azure Container Service)
  - Running the container as part of a cluster using AKS ( Azure Kubernetes Service)

 We will be pulling together a mixture of hands on labs from the docs and HOLs in this document that will walk you through these steps with commentary.